User Guide

 [soln-ics]

-The intial condition is configured.
+The initial condition is configured.
 All primitive variables should be configured.

 Examples::